 Understanding the MQTT Publish-Subscribe Model

 At the heart of the MQTT protocol is the publish-subscribe (pub-sub) communication pattern.
-Unlike the traditional client-server model where clients communicate directly with a server, pub-sub decouples the message sender (the publisher) from the message receiver (the subscriber).
+Unlike the traditional client-server model where clients communicate directly with a server (like in HTTP), pub-sub decouples the message sender (the publisher) from the message receiver (the subscriber).
 This is achieved through a central component called a broker.
+This article focuses on the pub-sub model itself.
+For a complete guide that covers this and all other aspects of MQTT in great detail, see our new Definitive Guide to the MQTT Protocol.

 The Three Key Roles